ddsky/spoonacular-api-clients/typescript/IngredientsApi.md

   metaInformation: false,
   // string | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances. (optional)
   intolerances: "egg",
+  // 'en' | 'de' | The language of the input.
+Either 'en' or 'de'. (optional)
+  language: "en",
 };

 apiInstance.autocompleteIngredientSearch(body).then((data:any) => {